icimslabs/redux-rest-actions/README.md

 });
 ```

+### `configureApi`

-### `configureApi(store, apiConfig, overlappingDefaults = {overlappingRequests: 'sendLatest'})`
+`configureApi(store, apiConfig, overlappingDefaults = {overlappingRequests: 'sendLatest'})`

 The first argument is the redux `store`.
 The store is used to dispatch actions invoked on `api`.
-It is also used to provide a way for your actions to get data and URL params from redux state as described below.
+It is also used to provide a way for your actions to get data and URL params from redux state as described above.

 The second argument defines API configuration.